 Enjoy!
 Find a favorite and soak your soul in it!

-One morning when it was raining I laid in bed meditating on Psalm 23.
+One morning when it was raining I lay in bed meditating on Psalm 23.
 As the rain drops fell I was inspired to write my own paraphrase of Psalm 23, “My Soul Shepherding Psalm.”
 God used this to help inspire us to start Soul Shepherding as a 501c3 nonprofit ministry.

 My Soul Shepherding Psalm